-Indeed, the graphic surrealism of the Italian coutieuer’s ’30s universe was heightened, shapes were “disobedient”, volume impossible, a kind of couture that knew no bounds.
+Indeed, the graphic surrealism of the Italian couturier’s ’30s universe was heightened, shapes were “disobedient,” volume impossible, a kind of couture that knew no bounds.
 It was Schiap’s absurd beauty brought to life – or rather, the page – by the masterful, brilliant flick of Roseberry’s wrist.
 Distorted and inverted and impulsive, much like the reality we’re faced with today.

 “It’s also why the world of Schiaparelli has never felt more reflective of our time.
 Elsa’s commitment to the surreal, her fascination with inverting our everyday reality, has never been more timely.
 This collection is full of tributes to her work and her obsessions, done in my way, on new terms.”

-With couture a tactile métier, and travel sanctions putting Roseberry thousands of kilometres away from his atelier in the Place Vendôme, it made sense to present a collection on a page.
-And while it may be an “imaginary collection”, Daniel Roseberry hopes one day, in the immediate future, his imagination will be realised.
+With couture a tactile métier, and travel sanctions putting Roseberry thousands of miles away from his atelier in the Place Vendôme, it made sense to present a collection on a page.
+And while it may be an “imaginary collection,” Daniel Roseberry hopes one day, in the immediate future, his imagination will be realized.

 “Someday very soon, I will venture back to Paris and hand these styles off to the Atelier.
 We will make a portion of these and take them around the world to share with our valued clients and stylists,” he concluded.